Published

 - Your closing date was based on your schedule.

-- Homes were recently repaired and vacant, so you could move in right away.
+- Homes were recently repaired and vacant, so you could move in immediately.

 - The sale wasn’t contingent on a seller’s ability to close on their next property.